conan-io/conan-io.github.io/_posts/2016-08-04-Conan-virtual-environments:-Manage-your-C-and-C++-tools.markdown

 {% endhighlight %}

-4. Activate the virtual environment in your shell:
+Once the tools have been installed, you can activate the virtual environment in your shell:

 {% highlight bash %}